 Fr.
 Tom Kadera is the Adjutant Judicial Vicar.
 He has been appointed by the Bishop to assist the Judicial Vicar in the administration of the Tribunal, judge cases and in advising the Bishop in canonical matters.
 He is also delegated to grant permissions and dispensations for marriages.

-Pamela Miller is the Administrative Assistant/Ecclesiastical Notary for the Tribunal.
-Pam assists the Tribunal Case Manager and authenticates all judicial acts of the Tribunal.
+The Diocese of Cheyenne welcomes Maria Henschel as Ecclesiastical Notary in the Tribunal Office.
+Maria assists the Tribunal Case Manager and authenticating all judicial acts of the Tribunal.